RetroReversing/retroReversing/categories/ReversingEmulators.md

 * Learning how a feature in a game was implemented
 * Asset ripping (exporting images/sounds/models etc from a game)
 * Re-mastering games with higher quality assets

+# Where do I download?
+Version 0.1 is only available for MacOSX and you need RetroArch pre-installed, you can get version 0.1 here: https://www.mediafire.com/file/jd2oe9x7o9n715v/release-0.1-mac.zip/file

+Extract the zip file and drag and drop a GB/NES/SNES/GG/SMS ROM file on to the application called **run_macosx.app** and it should open the interface in your default web browser.

 ---
 # libRetroReversing